thonsinger-rseg/enverus-developer-api/docs/usage.rst

 Usage Guide
 ===========
-This module is a thin wrapper around Enverus Drillinginfo's Developer API (formerly known as Direct Access).
+This module is a thin wrapper around Enverus' Developer API (formerly known as Direct Access).
 It handles authentication and token management, pagination and network-related error handling/retries.
 It also provides a simple, convenient method to write results to CSV.